jinjagit/calculator/README.md

 * second theme
 * some error/warning messages
 * some animations
-* animations to stop on any subsequent input (improve responsiveness and avoid impeding further input)
 * 'F' (full-screen) key; only on mobile, letterbox layout
 * 'quick operation'; result given if '=' input after first operator